Determining Frequentist Confidence Limits Using a Directed Parameter Space Search: Conclusions

-We make our code available at \verb|https://github.com/uwssg/APS|.
-The code is presented as a series of C++ modules with directions indicating where the user can interface with her particular likelihood function.
+Finally, one advantage of MCMC that APS cannot overcome is its comparative ease to implement.
+To this end, we make our code available at \verb|https://github.com/uwssg/APS/|.
+The code is presented as a series of C++ classes with directions indicating where the user can interface with the desired $\vec{\theta}\rightarrow\chi^2$ function.
 Those with questions about the code or the algorithm should not hesitate to contact the authors.